DavidSouther/software_craftsmanship/00_introduction/typescript/README.md

 * [OSX (64bit)](http://nodejs.org/dist/v0.10.15/node-v0.10.15.pkg)
 * [Linux (64bit)](http://nodejs.org/dist/v0.10.15/node-v0.10.15.tar.gz)

-Once node has successfully installed, you will need to install the Coffeescript module.
+Once node has successfully installed, you will need to install the TypeScript module.
 To do so, open a command prompt (either run.exe or command.exe on windows, or Terminal on OSX or Linux), and type the following command: